Putting your portfolio performance into perspective

 Don’t let your reaction to short-term swings in the market get in the way of achieving your long-term goals.

-chart showing that, historically, the average equity investor has underperformed the S&P 500.
+This chart shows that, historically, the average equity investor has underperformed the S&P 500.

 How are you doing?